CalHenry/job-scraper-llm-comparison/README.md

 - Interest for web scrapping.
 - Understanding of LLMs (prompt engineering, structured outputs).

-> *The ultimate goal of the project is to learn more and practice.*
+> *The ultimate goal of the project is to learn and practice.*

 # Methodology